jeffhandley/jeffhandley.github.io/_posts/2018-09-12-graphql-is-not-odata.md

 Coordination between Service teams, GraphQL teams, consuming teams and multiple staging/integration environments can be challenging.

+GraphQL, along with other strongly-typed modeling systems, doesn't handle dynamic data very well.
+Concur supports "Custom Fields" and these features require exposing the normalized model in the schema, with field type information conveyed along the field values.

-But I consider most of these to be human problems, not technology problems, and I like that trade-off.
+I consider most of these to be human problems, not technology problems, and I like that trade-off.
+In the [Gone Mobile 71: Exploring GraphQL] podcast, [Glenn Block](https://twitter.com/gblock) called out two technical scenarios where direct REST consumption could be better than using GraphQL.

+1. Consuming cacheable RESTful resources with GET requests is straightforward, but resource caching is harder to accomplish with GraphQL.
+2. RESTful APIs can return data, images, or other formats respecting content-type headers.
+In GraphQL, this requires specific modeling with images and other formats being returned _within the data_.

 ### Positives about OData